-spservices.uchicagomedicine.org/sites/PoliciesAndProcedures/Pages/Infection-Control.aspx spservices. uchicago medicine. org/sites/Policies And Procedures/Pages/Patient-Care-Protocols- and -Guidelines. as px-pages/Patient-Care-Protocols- and -Guidelines.
-And -Guide
+spservices.uchicagomedicine.org/sites/PoliciesAndProcedures/Pages/Infection-Control.aspx spservices.uchicagomedicine.org/sites/PoliciesAndProcedures/Pages/Patient-Care-Protocols-and-Guidelines.aspx

 Patient Care:

 POLICY ON HARASSMENT, DISCRIMINATION, AND SEXUAL MISCONDUCT2

 The University of Chicago is a community of scholars dedicated to research, academic excellence and the pursuit and cultivation of learning.
 Members of the University community cannot thrive unless each is accepted as an autonomous individual and is treated without regard to characteristics irrelevant to participation in the life of the University.
 Freedom of expression is vital to our share goal of the pursuit of knowledge and should not be restricted by a multitude of rules.
 At the same time, unlawful discrimination, including harassment, compromises the integrity of the University The University is committed to taking necessary action to prevent, correct, and, where indicate discipline unlawful discrimination.